ernstlab/GECSI/README.md

 ## Step 2: Check that GECSI is correctly installed ##

-After the environment is set up, to correctly execute the program, you will need to first use the following commands to make certain files executable:

-    chmod +x ./GECSI.sh

-    chmod -R +x ./scripts/*.R

-    chmod -R +x ./preprocessing/*.sh

 In order to make sure that GECSI is correctly installed, we recommend that you run the following script that goes through the whole process using the example data provided.

-    chmod +x run_GECSI_example.sh

     ./run_GECSI_example.sh